 What is Aztec clay?

 It’s no wonder that Cleopatra added clay from the Nile river to her beauty ritual.
 With milk baths and clay masks, Cleopatra was seriously committed to beautiful skin – and way ahead of her time.

 There are several different types of clay, but I like Bentonite clay because it works for all skin types.
-The iconic Aztec clay jar contains 100% natural calcium bentonite clay from Death Valley, California where it’s sun-dried for up to six months.
+The iconic Aztec clay jar contains 100% natural calcium bentonite clay from Death Valley, California.
 Made from volcanic ash, the clay contains over 50 minerals, almost every mineral found on Earth.
 What makes it ‘the world’s most powerful facial’?